Inheritance of Properties of Spectra: Definitions and explanations

-Throughout the text the word ring means an associative commutative ring with an identity element.
-All homomorphisms preserve an identity element.
-We use the material of the books~\cite{AM} and~\cite{Kl} as a background, all terms and notation are taken from these sources.
+Throughout the paper, by a ring we mean an associative commutative ring with identity.
+All ring homomorphisms are identity-preserving.
+We assume the knowledge of the material contained in the books~\cite{AM} and~\cite{Kl}; any notions and notation used but not defined in the paper can be found in these books.

-We shall briefly discuss notation.
-The set of all derivations of a ring will be denoted by $\Delta$.
-Let $A$ and $B$ be differential rings, $f\colon A\to B$ be a differential homomorphism, and $\frak a$ and $\frak b$ are differential ideals in $A$ and $B$ respectively.
-Then the ideal $Bf(\frak a)$ will be denoted by $\frak a^e$ and will be called an extension of $\frak a$, the ideal $f^{-1}(\frak b)$ will be denoted by $\frak b^c$ and will be called a contraction of $\frak b$.
-Note that contraction and extension of differential ideal is a differential ideal.
-The set of all prime ideals of $A$ will be denoted by $\Spec A$ and called a spectrum of $A$.
-The set of all prime differential ideals will be denoted by $\diffspec A$ and called a differential spectrum of $A$.
+We briefly explain some notation below.
+The set of derivations of a ring is denoted by $\Delta$, and instead of the term ``differential ring'' we often use the term ``$\Delta$-ring''; other terms are treated in a similar manner.
+If $A$ and $B$ are differential rings, $f\colon A\to B$ is a differential homomorphism between them, and $\frak a$ and $\frak b$ are ideals in $A$ and $B$, respectively, then the ideal $Bf(\frak a)$ generated by the image of $f(\frak a)$ in $B$ is called an {\it extension} of the ideal $\frak a$ and denoted by $\frak a^e$; the ideal $f^{-1}(\frak b)$ is called a {\it contraction} of $\frak b$ and denoted by $\frak b^c$.
+Contractions and extensions of differential ideals are differential ideals.
+We denote the set of prime ideals in a ring $A$ by $\Spec A$ and call it the {\it spectrum} of $A$.
+Similarly, the set of prime differential ideals in a differential ring $A$ is denoted by $\diffspec A$ and called the {\it differential spectrum} of this ring.
+By a {\it simple} differential ring we always understand a differential ring containing no nontrivial differential ideals.

-For any ring homomorphism $f\colon A\to B$ corresponding mapping $\frak q\mapsto f^{-1}(\frak q)$ whenever $\frak q\in \Spec B$ will be denoted by $f^*$.
-The restriction of $f^*$ onto differential spectrum will be denoted by $f^*_{\Delta}$.
-Additionally, we suppose that both spectra are provided by the Zarissky topology.
-A differential ring $A$ will be said to be a Keigher ring if for any differential ideal $\frak a$ its radical is a differential ideal too.
-A differential ring will be called a Ritt algebra if it is an algebra over $\mathbb Q$.
+By $f^*$ we denote the map from the spectrum of $B$ to the spectrum of $A$ defined by $f^*(\frak q)=f^{-1}(\frak q)$.
+We write $f^*_\Delta$ for the restriction of $f^*$ to the differential spectrum.
+We assume the spaces $\Spec A$ and $\diffspec A$ to be endowed with the Zariski topology.
+A differential ring $A$ is called a {\it Keigher ring} if the radical of any differential ideal $\frak a$ of $A$ is a differential ideals as well.
+A differential ring $A$ is said to be a {\it Ritt algebra} if $A$ is an algebra over $\mathbb Q$.
+Note that any Ritt algebra is a Keigher ring~\cite{Kpl}